grant-hp/jekyll-starter/README.md

 A Jekyll project based on the Step By Step [Tutorial] to use as a baseline for static websites.
 Its intended to evolve ove this into the full website for hp tennis

+## Install and run locally

-to install and run local
+To install and run locally run the following:

-bundle install
+* bundle install
-if you update the Gemfile you can use bundle update then to run the server locally bundle exec jekyll serve
+* bundle update - if you update the Gemfile
+* bundle exec jekyll serve - to run the server locally

 Then navigate to http://loclhost:4000